alcaseybsu/quaternary-calc-3/README.md

     - Calculator - Samuel
     - Converter, Tests - Austen
     - Clean-up + README - Leah
 * Next meeting: Sunday on Slack

+**9/3/23** on Slack
+* new build and repository set up due to conflicts between JavaFX dependencies and Kotlin

+**9/5/23** in-person, RB 353
+* functions(s) will update values per button pressed rather than '+'-ng the values together and then performing the operation
+* project should be mostly complete this evening